 Christine has lived in the Wenatchee Valley since she was 6.
 She is a wife to a handsome bearded husband, and a mom to three boys.
 Christine is also a photographer specializing in labor/birth, families, seniors, and catching real life emotion in a lifestyle approach.
 (She is easily bribed with Diet Coke.)

-Lorna and her husband Nathan have enjoyed calling Wenatchee home for the past eight years.
-Together they have a toddler son and an infant daughter.
-Lorna blogs and manages social media for clients, as well as writes memoir, essay, and poetry.
-She sits on the board for Write On The River, a nonprofit that supports literary arts in North Central Washington.
-She can also be found walking her dog, hiking, snowshoeing, and dreaming about one day biking again.
+Lorna and her husband have enjoyed calling Wenatchee home for the past ten years.
+They have two children, a boy and a girl.
+Lorna writes creative nonfiction and poetry, and is a contributor to several literary magazines.
+She also sits on the board for Write On The River, a nonprofit that supports literary arts in North Central Washington.
+She can be found walking her dog, hiking, snowshoeing, and dreaming about one day biking again.
 Lorna grew up outside Chicago and came to Washington via Arizona, Colorado, California, and Alaska.
+For more of her writing, check out www.lornarose.com.

 Hillary works as the Membership & Education Coordinator for the Chelan-Douglas Land Trust.
 She holds a M.Ed of Environmental Education, and her passion is sharing a love of nature and human-powered outdoor fun with other people, especially kids.
 She lives on a farm near Peshastin with her fiancé Chris and their dog Leo, and enjoys backpacking, rock climbing, mountain biking, skiing, snowshoeing, growing food – the list goes on and on!
 She blogs about how to encourage a love of healthy nature-inspired fun among little ones.